StarShocked/mizOSMODTemplate/README.md

 ## What do I put in "info.lua"?
 The `info.lua` file contains important information about your program.
 Inside this file, you will see multiple tables.

-- In `info.pacman_packages`, insert any pacman packages installed by your package/software.
+- In `info.pacman_depends`, insert any pacman packages installed, or needed by your package/software.

-- In `info.aur_packages`, insert any AUR packages installed by your package/software.
+- In `info.aur_packages`, insert any AUR packages installed, or needed by your package/software.

 - In `info.directories`, insert the ABSOLUTE PATH of any directories created/added by your package/software.